erccarls/GammaLike/README.rst

 Features include:
--Fixed spectrum or bin-by-bin fitting in energy
+- Fixed spectrum or bin-by-bin fitting in energy
--Built in support for a variety of gamma-ray structures such as the fermi bubbles or isotropic templates.
+- Built in support for a variety of gamma-ray structures such as the fermi bubbles or isotropic templates.
--Fast point source generation tool
+- Fast point source generation tool
--Simple interfaces to galprop output files.
+- Simple interfaces to galprop output files.
--Multi-threading and GPU support in performance critical routines.
+- Multi-threading and GPU support in performance critical routines.
--Output models to HDF5 format.
+- Output models to HDF5 format.
--Support for Arbitrary Masking and Pixel weights.
+- Support for Arbitrary Masking and Pixel weights.
--Can impose external uncertainties on components.
+- Can impose external uncertainties on components.
--Generate dark matter templates including common DM profiles, translations, ellipticities.
+- Generate dark matter templates including common DM profiles, translations, ellipticities.

 This library was developed originally to study both global fits to Fermi-LAT data, and to study the GeV Galactic center excess [arxiv:xxxx.xxxxxx]